lscarpi/homelab/readme.md

 It is highly recommended that you set an Application in Zero Trust to secure your cluster.
 By doing so, you can control who can access your cluster and what they can do.
 More information can be found [here](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/).

 Now, it's time to deploy Portainer with the help of Helm.
 To do so, follow the instructions in the [official Portainer documentation](https://docs.portainer.io/v/2.14/start/install/server/kubernetes/baremetal#deploy-using-helm).

+The last part is to set up an ingress for the Portainer service.
+This can be done by applying the ingress configuration from the file in  `k8s/apps/portainer/ingress.yaml`.
+It will expose the Portainer service under the internal domain using also a certificate from Let's Encrypt.

 With Portainer installed, you can set a public access to it in the Cloudflare Tunnel.
 It can be achieved by: